- Puppies explore the world with their mouths.

 A word on what to avoid:

 - Note: You are not putting your puppy in a time out.
 That involves way too much time, talking, and attention to be an effective punishment.
-You are leaving the room yourself.
+You are either ignoring the behavior or removing yourself from it.

-- That means play is over, fun is over, attention is over for 20-30 seconds.
+- That means play is over, fun is over, attention is over.
 Be as non-dramatic as possible.

-- Go behind a door or baby gate where your puppy does not have access to continue nipping at you.
+- If the behavior is hard for you to ignore, go behind a door or baby gate where your puppy does not have access to continue nipping at you.

 - If your puppy tries to nip at you when you return, remove yourself again.